thakkaha/match-the-numbers/index.md

 # Match the Numbers

 Try to make all numbers equal by visiting them.
 Move using arrow keys.
-Written in [ES6](https://www.ecma-international.org/ecma-262/6.0/).

 [![button](play.png)](mtn.html)